Villano III Jr.

-Villano III Jr. (born July 11, 1998) is a Mexican luchador enmascarado (or masked professional wrestler).
-He is working for Consejo Mundial de Lucha Libre (CMLL), where he is one-half of the current CMLL Arena Coliseo Tag Team Champions (with El Hijo del Villano III).
+Villano III Jr. (born July 11, 1998) is a Mexican professional wrestler.
+He is working for Mexican promotion Consejo Mundial de Lucha Libre (CMLL), where he is a former CMLL Arena Coliseo Tag Team Champion (with El Hijo del Villano III).
 He has also worked for Lucha Libre AAA Worldwide (AAA), where he is a one-time AAA World Mixed Tag Team Champion (with Lady Maravilla).
 A third-generation wrestler, he is the son of Villano III and La Infernal and the grandson of Ray Mendoza.
-Villano III Jr.'s real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
+Villano III Jr.'s real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the professional wrestling fans.

 Professional wrestling career

 Villano III Jr. made his first appearance under that name in an exhibition match on the undercard of a show honoring his father's 40th wrestling anniversary on February 5, 2012.
 In subsequent years, he won the Mexican State Tag Team Championship with his brother El Hijo del Villano III as well as the Mexican State Trios Championship with his father and his brother.